phoenixframework/phoenix/H_ecto_models.md

 . . .
 end
 ```
-Note that we don't declare the field `user_id` in the video model, but, as a required (or optional) field, we do declare the `user_id` field.
+Note that we don't declare the field `user_id` in the video model schema.
+We add it to the required (or optional) field list instead.

 We can use our newly declared relationships in our `web/controllers/user_controller.ex` like this: